Halifax County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.
-The exact timeframe will depend on the court's schedule.
+• When it happens: The arraignment is your first court appearance after a DUI arrest.
+It typically occurs within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you and your rights, including the right to remain silent and the right to an attorney.
+• What to expect: At the arraignment, the judge will inform you of the charges against you, your rights, and the potential penalties you face.
+You will also be asked to enter a plea of guilty or not guilty.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The judge will assess your financial situation to determine if you qualify.
-Be prepared to provide documentation of your income and assets.
+• Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings